gisaia/arlas_cli/docs/docs/indices.md

 !!! warning
     If the index already contains data, the data is added to the index.

-    To reindex the same data, delete the index, and do not forget to recreate it with the correct mapping before ingesting the data
+    To reindex the same data, delete the index, and do not forget to recreate it with the correct mapping before ingesting the data.

 !!! note "--bulk"
     Indexing uses bulks for optimal performances.

-    The default size of bulk is 5000 and can be changed with the `--bulk` option
+    The size of bulk can be changed with the `--bulk` option

 ## list